sodadata/soda-core/docs/sql_metrics.md

     total_volume_greater_than: total_volume_us > 5000
 ```

-Multiple select fields are supported as well:
+Multiple metrics can be computed with a single query.
+Just select multselect fields are supported as well:

 ```yaml
 sql: |